 Of course, spring does provide the best weather conditions for the animals to give birth.
 The temperatures rise and there is less chance of harsh weather.
 Also, the increased day length means that animals have longer to find food for their young.

 However, it’s not just warm temperatures and daylight that they need.
 Air pressure is also important!
 University of Arkansas scientists report that spring calves tend to be born when barometric (air) pressure is high.

 High air pressure discourages rainfall (think “high and dry”).
 Calves born when the pressure is high are more likely to have some healthy dry weather before they have to deal with cold springtime rains and snow.
 (Can you tell I’ve been spending a lot of time among cattle raisers this month!)

 Spring calves tend to be born when the air pressure is high.

-One reason is that rabbits can conceive one litter while still pregnant with another.
+There are many reasons, often related to fertility.
+Did you know that rabbits can conceive one litter while still pregnant with another?
 European superstition, not knowing this, believed that rabbits were giving virgin birth.
-So rabbits became a symbol of Virgin Mary!
+So rabbits became a symbol of Virgin Mary.

 At the same time, one of the first signs of spring in Europe, was the rabbits leaving their burrows and “frolicking”.
 So the long-earred critters became the symbol of springtime, fertility, Mother Mary and rebirth.

-Whatever your weather, remember—springtime warmth and Easter are coming.
-As you shovel snow, dream of chicks, lambs and bunnies—and yummy chocolate bunnies!
+Whatever your weather, remember—springtime warmth and Easter await!
+Dream of chicks, lambs and bunnies—and yummy chocolate bunnies!